uias/Pageboy/CONTRIBUTING.md

 ### Management

-All inner view controller management is contained within the [PageboyViewController+Management](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/Extensions/PageboyViewController%2BManagement.swift) extension.
+All inner view controller management is contained within the [PageboyViewController+Management](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/PageboyViewController%2BManagement.swift) extension.

 This is also where the internal `UIPageViewController` instance is managed.
 Any additional functionality relevant to the `UIPageViewController` or management of child view controllers should be added to this extension.

 ### Scroll Detection

-The [PageboyViewController+ScrollDetection](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/Extensions/PageboyViewController%2BScrollDetection.swift) extension handles all the calculations for responding to scroll updates in addition to all the functions for responding to the internal scroll view.
+The [PageboyViewController+ScrollDetection](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/PageboyViewController%2BScrollDetection.swift)  extension handles responding to scroll updates in addition to all the functions for observing the internal scroll view.

 This extension also responds to the internal `UIPageViewControllerDelegate` and handles infinite scrolling behaviour etc.

 ### Transitioning

-The custom transitioning support available in `Pageboy` is provided by the [PageboyViewController+Transitioning](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/Extensions/PageboyViewController%2BTransitioning.swift) extension.
-In conjunction with [TransitionOperation](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/Utilities/TransitionOperation.swift) object, custom transitioning is made available through the use of `CATransition` in place of the built in `UIPageViewController` animations.
+The custom transitioning support available in `Pageboy` is provided by the [PageboyViewController+Transitioning](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/Transitioning/PageboyViewController%2BTransitioning.swift) extension.
+In conjunction with [TransitionOperation](https://github.com/uias/Pageboy/blob/master/Sources/Pageboy/Transitioning/TransitionOperation.swift) object, custom transitioning is made available through the use of `CATransition` in place of the built in `UIPageViewController` animations.

 Any updates or tweaks to animated transitioning should be made here.